Vicfou-dev/npm-stats/readme.md

 1. Enter the NPM username into the input field.
 2. Click on "Get Packages" to fetch the user's package list and the total number of downloads.
+3. Once your packages are loaded, a "Share this page" button will become active.
+4. Click the "Share this page" button to copy the current URL to your clipboard.
+This URL includes your npm username as a query parameter.

 ## Access the Site